-Dan Couvrette, Publisher of Family Lawyer Magazine, DivorceMag.com, and DivorcedMoms.com, interviews two industry experts about the importance of Google Reviews for family lawyers.
+Dan Couvrette – the Publisher of Family Lawyer Magazine, DivorceMag.com, and DivorcedMoms.com – interviews two industry experts about why Google Reviews are so crucial for family lawyers.

 Guest Speakers: Jeffrey Spanier and Bob Levin, 800Commerce, LLC

 The transcript of this podcast follows, below.

 I’m Dan Couvrette, the Publisher of Family Lawyer Magazine, and in today’s podcast we will be talking with Jeffrey Spanier and Bob Levin of 800Commerce, LLC – a leading internet marketing firm that provides a range of online solutions including online reviews – about how Google reviews impact your family law practice.
 Thank you both for joining me today.

 Jeff, please tell us, in case our listeners don’t know, what Google reviews are.

 Jeffrey: A Google review is the rating or the comment that you would find on the Google business profile of any company that’s found online, you know, the comments that are left by the consumer on that little Google panel off to the right on any search.

 Right.
 Just in case our listeners don’t know: whether you’ve claimed your Google My Business panel or not, it exists, so you should claim it and complete it to help bring it up to date.
 Bob, how important are online reviews?

 Bob: I think online reviews are intrinsic in the way we do business now from picking a family law attorney, a surgeon, or even an auto mechanic and people that really depend on being found online.
 It’s critical that they have great online reviews because that is what online searchers are looking for.